official-inquiries/climate-action-us-senate-2014/pages/opening-whitehouse.md

 photo].
 Louisiana is losing a football field of wetlands every hour due in part to sea level rise.
 According to measurements at NOAA’s Dauphin Island station, sea level has risen approximately five inches along the Alabama coast between 1966 and 2006.
-In addition to eroding the coastline, that’s five more inches of ocean that bat- ter Mobile Bay during storms.
+In addition to eroding the coastline, that’s five more inches of ocean that batter Mobile Bay during storms.
 And then there is Florida, ground zero for climate change.
 In October 2012, streets and homes in Hendrick’s Isle, FL, were flooded— but not because of a storm.
 It all happened on a beautiful sunny day.
 It was just extreme high tides, pushed into the town by sea-level rise.

 Climate change is a challenge that can and must be solved.
 Again I thank the witnesses for joining us.
-The committee has much to learn from the collective expe- rience of the four former administrators as we address this urgent threat.
+The committee has much to learn from the collective experience of the four former administrators as we address this urgent threat.

 Senator WHITEHOUSE.
 I went over by a minute so Senator Vitter will have an extra minute.